phetsims/qa/doc/qa-book.md

 ***

-## Section 2: Communication & Coordinization
+## Section 2: Communication & Coordination

-We try to communicate and coordinate effictively at PhET.
+We try to communicate and coordinate effectively at PhET.

 ### 2.1: Email

 Be sure to check your email frequently as PhET employees often communicate their schedules via email.
-You'll also recieve GitHub notifications via email.
+You'll also receive GitHub notifications via email.

 ### 2.2: Google Groups